JuanMG22/guitar-shop/README.md

 #  Guitar Shop

-## E-commerce Project in React, using TailwindCSS, useState, useEffect, ContextAPI, Firebase & more
+## E-commerce Project in React, using TailwindCSS, useState, useEffect, ContextAPI, Firebase, LocalStorage to save the cart & more